 Problem

-As software products evolve, enterprise users often remain on older LTS (Long Term Support) versions.
-Dropping documentation for v1 when v2 is released leaves those users stranded, while maintaining completely separate sites for each version leads to a fragmented user experience and SEO cannibalization.
+As software products evolve, users often remain on older LTS versions.
+Dropping documentation for v1 when v2 releases leaves users stranded.
+Maintaining separate sites for each version fragments the user experience and cannibalises SEO.

 Why it matters

-Without a seamless way to switch versions, developers often mistakenly apply instructions from the latest documentation to legacy environments, leading to errors and increased support overhead.
-A unified versioning system ensures that users always know which context they are in and can easily jump between versions of the same page.
+Without a seamless way to switch versions, developers mistakenly apply instructions from the latest docs to legacy environments.
+This causes errors and increases support overhead.
+A unified versioning system ensures users know their context and can jump between versions easily.

 Approach

 docmd features a native Versioning Engine that treats versions as first-class citizens.
-It isolates builds into version-prefixed directories, provides a “Sticky Switching” mechanism that preserves the current page path, and correctly scopes search results to the active version context.
+It isolates builds into version-prefixed directories, provides “Sticky Switching” to preserve paths, and scopes search results to the active version.

 Implementation